zspencer/www.zeespencer.com/_posts/2011-09-01-three-reasons-for-testers-not-to-learn-to-code.md

-Given the [definition of checking and testing](http://www.developsense.com/blog/2009/08/testing-vs-checking/), test automation is often not testing, it’s the verification of testing.
-I’m not advocating avoiding automating checks.
+Given the [definition of checking and testing](http://www.developsense.com/blog/2009/08/testing-vs-checking/), test automation is often not testing, it's the verification of testing.
+I'm not advocating avoiding automating checks.
 That way lies madness.
 And bad software.
 And tears.
-I’m suggesting **testers are highly skilled contextual evaluatores who evaluate and communicate risk and reward to decision makers more effectively than any automated check.** Excellent testers prioritize that over learning the intricacies of a programming language.
+I'm suggesting **testers are highly skilled contextual evaluatores who evaluate and communicate risk and reward to decision makers more effectively than any automated check.** Excellent testers prioritize that over learning the intricacies of a programming language.